abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 bring to mind and recollect the Buddha, the Dhamma, the Saṅgha, virtue, generosity, celestial beings, the body, death, in- and out-breathing, and Nibbana---peace.
-Another helpful theme that is not on this list is the quality of saṁvega, spiritual urgency or a chastening of worldly tendencies.
+Another helpful theme that is not on this list is the quality of saṃvega, spiritual urgency or a chastening of worldly tendencies.
 This can help remind us of death and the limitations of the body.
-A complementary theme for saṁvega is to set up the intention to put forth effort, to realize what the Buddha taught and the example that he set.
+A complementary theme for saṃvega is to set up the intention to put forth effort, to realize what the Buddha taught and the example that he set.
 Another important quality that comes to mind is pasāda, which is a sense of serene confidence and clarity of well being; it has a joyful